omorilewa/PHIDEL/README.md

 - Clone the repo

 - Install the virtual environment globally with `pip3 install virtualenv`.

+- Create a new virtual environment

+- Activate the virtual environment

 - Run `pip install -r requirement.txt`